I know it’s a bold claim, but this secret carries across all industries and niches.

 This secret will enable you to make MORE MONEY— and to make it MORE EASILY.

-The #1 MISTAKE Made When Starting a Home Business
+The #1 MISTAKE When Creating a Successful Home Business

 The #1 secret to creating a successful home business is found in the #1 mistake new entrepreneurs make.